 8. The Whiteboard

-Using the whiteboard to implement a token economy is one of the easiest ways to increase target behavior.
+Using the whiteboard to implement a token economy is one of the easiest ways to increase goal behavior.
 The process is quite simple.
 The teacher writes each student’s name on the side of the board.
-Each time a student displays the target behavior, the teacher draws a star next to their name.
+Each time a student displays the goal behavior, the teacher draws a star next to their name.
 After a student has 5 stars, they get a prize.

 Over time, the teacher can make the reward system more challenging by requiring more stars before receiving the reward.